music-encoding/guidelines/_guidelines-v3/16-midiGuidelines/04-midiNonCMN.md

 follows in the same layer.
 Thus, a crescendo in mensural notation may be encoded like
 so:

-{% include plainExample.html example="examples/midiGuidelines/midiGuidelines-sample275.xml" valid="true" version=page.version %}
+{% include mei example="midiGuidelines/midiGuidelines-sample275.xml" valid="true" %}